MindTheGap-ERC/CarboKitten.jl/docs/src/active-layer-transport.md

 # Active Layer Transport

-The following is inspired on well-known **active layer** approaches in river bed sediment transport.
+The following is inspired on well-known **active layer** approaches in river bed sediment transport [Paola1992](@cite) [James2010](@cite) [^1].
 All quantities with subscript $f$ are facies dependent.
 Sediment is measured in meters of deposited material. $P_f$ is the production of sediment per facies in $m/s$.
 Further unit calculations would be more readable if we consider the unit of sediment as separate, so for instance it doesn't cancel against $m^2$ in the units of sediment flux.
 In the implementation, $\nu$ has the units of ${\rm m}$ which is totaly weird.
 TBC

+[^1]: Literature on active (or mixing) layer transport modeling is vast.
+Most of which is concerned with much smaller time scales, and more complicated physics than we are mostly dealing with.

 In a model without transport, we could write

 $$\sigma + \sum_f {{\partial \eta_f} \over {\partial t}} = \sum_f P_f,$$

 where $\sigma$ is the subsidence rate in $m/s$.
+We consider the mass balance for each facies separately.

 We suppose that loose sediment, either fresh production or disintegrated older sediment, is being transported in a layer on top of the sea bed.
-The flux in this layer is assumed to be directly proportional to the local slope of the sea bed $| \nabla_x \eta_* |$, where $\eta_* = \sum_f \eta_f$, the sum over all facies contributions.
+The flux in this layer is assumed to be directly proportional to the local slope of the sea bed $| \nabla_x \eta_* |$, where $\eta_* = \sum_f \eta_f$, the sum over all facies contributions, including $\eta_0$, the initial bedrock eleveation.

 ![Schematic of Active Layer approach](fig/active-layer-export.svg)